cambridgehackers/connectal/README.md

 Examples
 --------

-Generally cd to the top level directory connectal then type
+Generally cd to the project directory, then type

+    cd examples/examplename
-    make examples/examplename.<something>
+    make build.<something>

 where something is